superhighfives/tweetflight-server/README.md

     /usr/local/opt/memcached/bin/memcached &
     bundle exec foreman start

-make sure you make a .env file like sample.env so the twitter auth works.
+Make sure you make a .env file like sample.env so the twitter auth works.

 You also need to make sure the correct values are set on heroku via